 - Through the Business and Biodiversity Offsets Programme (BBOP)Forest Trends established and led a group of over 100 companies, government agencies, financial institutions, conservation NGOs and experts.
 BBOP helped companies with biodiversity impacts (infrastructure developers, extractive industries, commodity agriculture, etc) and governments plan to achieve “no net loss” of biodiversity, and preferably a “net gain”.
 The BBOP tools offer ways to avoid, minimize, restore and offset (or compensate) the inevitable impacts the development of such projects in a given area.
 BBOP developed a widely used standard to help project developers manage the biodiversity-related risks of their projects by providing guidance for offsetting biodiversity loss and also by helping to determine the quality and success of these efforts.

-- Forest Trends’ Biodiversity Initiative works directly with governments and companies to apply this approach, for example through modifying Environmental and Social Impact Assessment (ESIA) requirements or national policies that aim for no net loss (or even a net gain) of biodiversity.
-And we assist businesses at the site and corporate levels to manage risk and opportunity by addressing their biodiversity impacts.
+- Forest Trends’ Biodiversity Initiative works directly with governments and companies to apply this approach, for example through modifying Environmental and Social Impact Assessment (ESIA) requirements and national policies so they aim for no net loss (or even a net gain) of biodiversity and helping with regional planning.
+We assist businesses at the site and corporate levels to manage risk and opportunity by addressing their biodiversity impacts and dependencies.

 - Forest Trends has also partnered with EPA and USDA to identify and understand key market trends for environmental markets around species and habitat conservation across United States.